KaiSmith/Pynstein/README.md

 ![alt tag](https://raw.githubusercontent.com/KaiSmith/Pynstein/master/pynstein_logo.png)

 ##What is Pynstein?
-Pynstein is a python library that allows the user to easily make General Relativity calculations.
+Pynstein is a python library that allows the user to easily do General Relativity calculations.

 ##Features

-* Given a metric Pynstein can calculate:
+* Given a metric, Pynstein can calculate:
   * Inerse metrics
-  * Cristoffel Symbols
+  * Christoffel Symbols
   * Reimann Curvature Tensor
   * Ricci Curvature Tensor
   * Conservation equation